 Additionally, images from websites indexed by Google are often small, poorly scanned, have been altered in some way, or are in violation of copyright, making them inappropriate for use.

-Content which has a Creative Commons license is free to download, adapt, distribute, and transmit without having to ask permission.
+Content that has a Creative Commons license is free to download, adapt, distribute, and transmit without having to ask permission.
 Depending on the license, however, there may be certain conditions: you may only be able to use the content for educational purposes, you may have to give attribution, etc. (Licensing characteristics can be found below).
 Because licenses vary, always be sure to check the exact terms of the license before using an image.

 Attribution: others can use the work however they like, so long as they give credit